 Gel battery – Overview and key features

-Gel cell batteries are the types that use sulfuric acid, though the acid is mixed with silica.
-The result is a gel-like substance that is immobile, and you can tilt the battery without the fear of spillage because the electrons can freely flow between the plates.
+The result is an immobile gel-like substance, and you can tilt the battery without the fear of spillage because the electrons can freely flow between the plates.

 The battery design and the gel material allow it to produce few fumes, which is great to use in places that do not have or need as much ventilation.